Steven Smith (astronaut): Career with IBM

 Steve Smith worked for IBM in the Large Scale Integration (semiconductor) Technology Group in San Jose as a technical group lead from 1982 until 1985.
-Following a leave to pursue graduate studies, Smith returned to IBM’s Hardware and Systems Management Group as a product manager until 1989.
+Following a leave to pursue graduate studies, Smith returned to IBM's Hardware and Systems Management Group as a product manager until 1989.

 Volunteerism

 Smith is a member of the National Advisory Board for the Positive Coaching Alliance, a nonprofit which provides training workshops to coaches, parents, and sports administrators of schools and youth sports organizations.
 He did a 1-on-1 interview with them called Astronaut Steve Smith: How Youth Sports Took Him To The Outer Limits.

-From 2000-2003 Smith was the director of Special Olympics Texas.
+From 2000 to 2003 Smith was the director of Special Olympics Texas.
 This followed Smith winning the 1998 Outstanding Service from a Community Leader Award.

 NASA career

 Smith joined NASA in 1989 as a payload officer responsible for preflight payload integration and real-time flight controller support for Mission Control in the Mission Operations Directorate.
 After being selected to be an astronaut candidate in 1992, Smith went through a year of astronaut candidate training, and in September 1993, he became the first member of the 1992 astronaut class to receive a flight assignment.

 He served as the Astronaut Office representative for the Space Shuttle Main Engines, the solid rocket boosters, the external tank, and shuttle safety.
 Smith was also assigned to duties at the Kennedy Space Center for a year and a half as a member of the astronaut support team.
 The team was responsible for space shuttle prelaunch vehicle checkout, crew ingress and strap-in prior to launch, and crew egress post landing.
 After STS-103, he served as the Deputy Chief Astronaut for a year.
 Smith completed an assignment serving as the NASA Automated Transfer Vehicle (ATV) Launch Package Manager for the ISS Program, and currently serves as the NASA International Space Station Program Liaison to the European Space Agency.

 Steve Smith is a veteran of four space flights covering 16 million miles and seven spacewalks totaling 49 hours and 25 minutes.
-Smith’s spacewalk time places him in the top five on the all-time American and World spacewalk duration lists.
+Smith's spacewalk time places him in the top five on the all-time American and World spacewalk duration lists.